cwesson/funge-plus-plus/README.md

 ## Errata
 ### High/Low
-The Funge-98 specification is inconsistent about the delta of the `h` and `l`  instructions.
+The Funge-98 specification is inconsistent about the delta of the `h` and `l`  instructions (https://github.com/catseye/Funge-98/issues/10).
 Funge++ uses the definition in the program flow section, that is `h` is "delta <- (0,0,1)" and `l` is "delta <- (0,0,-1)".
 This makes it compatible with BeQunge and Rc/Funge-98.
+The `-finvert-hl` argument flips this behavior.

 ## Fingerprints
 Funge++ supports the following fingerprints.
 These can either be loaded at runtime by the '(' instruction, or by